 This vaccination provides long-lasting protection from cancers caused by HPV with two doses between ages 11-12 and is strongly endorsed by the American Cancer Society as a primary cancer prevention strategy.
-While this is not a vaccine that prevents the spread of an illness that directly affects the health of our camps and travel programs, it is a safe and effective vaccine that significantly decreases the risk of a very serious and life-threatening cancer.
+It is a safe and effective vaccine that significantly decreases the risk of a very serious and life-threatening cancer.
 For this reason, we strongly endorse and recommend completion of this component of the childhood vaccination schedule.
-For more information, please refer to the CDC website "6 Reasons To Get HPV Vaccine For Your Child": www.cdc.gov/hpv/infographics/vacc-six-reasons.html
+For more information, please refer to the CDC website "6 Reasons to Get HPV Vaccine for Your Child": www.cdc.gov/hpv/infographics/vacc-six-reasons.html